Lennox Merit ML193E Review

 - Has a sealed blower compartment and burner box, and this reduces noise and air leakage to 1 percent

-- Equipped with a robust blower and blower assembly that increase airflow, reduces noise, improves longevity, and maintains efficiency over time
+- Equipped with a robust blower assembly that increase airflow, reduces noise, improves longevity, and maintains efficiency over time

 - Comes with flanges, flue collars, and holes already prepared for faster and more accurate installation